queermedia/queermedia.github.io/_teaching/2014-spring-teaching-1.md

 #location: "City, Country"
 ---

-教学经历1：Course Digital Media Marketing and Promotion Design 简要描述：It prepared students for roles like digital marketing specialist and social media manager and aligned with competitions and certifications.
+Course Digital Media Marketing and Promotion Design

+简要描述：It prepared students for roles like digital marketing specialist and social media manager and aligned with competitions and certifications.
 The course integrated real-world marketing projects and case studies to bridge theory and practice.